platipodium/vinos/assets/ReadMe.md

 ```

 From a NetCDF, the range was restricted to -82 ..
 0 m, then exported to `.ps` and further processed via `.pnm` to yield a `.png`.
 The resulting file was then resampled to 180 x 120 pixels.

+## Flowchart

+The flowchart was generated from a miro, publicly available at https://miro.com/app/board/o9J_lr2i62o=/